Notes from the Maximum Velocity MySQL talk by Jay Pipes

 - Prepend "

-- Type of "all" means the entire table was searched.
+Shows execution plan chosen by mysql for a query - Type of "all" means the entire table was searched.

-- Sequential reading of all data is often faster than pulling lots of
+- Sequential reading of all data is often faster than pulling lots of indexed rows, so an available index may be ignored.

 - Type of "index"

-- Selecting only columns which are in an index is faster even
+- Selecting only columns which are in an index is faster even when pulling all rows, becasue it can scan the much smaller index entries rather than the much larger row data.

 - Look for "

-Extra: using index"
+Extra: using index

 - Type of "range" (like "between", "in", and <> in "where" clause)